emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 #### Built-in Database (Mnesia)

 1. Mnesia renamed to the Built-in Database;
 2. The data format and REST API have changed.
-For more information, please refer to `POST/authorization/built_in_database/clientid`.
+For more information, please refer to `/authorization/sources/built_in_database/rules{/clients,/users}`.

-4.x ACL data can be exported with `./bin/emqx_ctl data export`  command.
-Users may convert the data into 5.1 format and import it through the corresponding REST API.
+The ACL data in version 4.x can be exported with `./bin/emqx_ctl data export`  command.
+Users may convert the data into the format compatible with version 5.1 and import it through the corresponding REST API.

 #### MySQL/PostgreSQL